at0m741/Kerr_metric_compute/README.md

 # Kerr compute programm in C language

-This project is a compute programm of the Kerr metric componants using the C programming language and the GNU Scientific Library (GSL).
+This project is a compute programm of the Kerr metric componants using the C programming language and the GNU Scientific Library (GSL), python-3.11 with matplotlib.
 The Kerr metric is a solution to Einstein's equations of general relativity that describes the spacetime around a rotating black hole.

 ## Compilation and Execution